Dolores2333/Dolores2333/README.md

 </p>
 Hey there 👋,
 </p>
-I am currently a year three PhD student in Hong Kong University of Science and Technology.
-My research interest lies everywhere Statistics and Machine Learning help me to know this world better.
-Still struggling in learning html, hopefully soon all my notes taken in Google Docs will be moved to this page for share.
-I am composed 30 percent of a cat lover 🐈💕, 30 percent being musical maniac 🎼☠️ , 30 percent being addicted to reading ⭐🧠 and 10 percent intentionally left blank 😉.
+I am currently a year four PhD student at Hong Kong University of Science and Technology.
+My research interest lies in Statistical Machine Learning and the recent focus is mainly on differential privacy.
+I am 50 percent of a cat person 🐈💕, 40 percent being musical maniac 🎼☠️ and 10 percent intentionally left blank 😉.

   ---